ACID (OF SOIL):

 An induced or spontaneous genetic change, often resulting in shoots with variegated foliage or flowers of a different colour from the parent plant.
 A mutation is also known as a sport.

-A measure of alkalinity or acidity, used horticulturally to refer to soils.
-The scale measures from 1 to 14; pH7 is neutral, above 7 is alkaline and below 7 acid.
+A measure of alkalinity or acidity used horticulturally to refer to soils.
+The scale measures from 1 to 14; pH7 is neutral, above 7 is alkaline and below 7 is acid.

 To cut back a tree to its main branches to restrict the growth.